DuqueDeTuring/books2explore/readme.md

 - Strangers to Ourselves: Discovering the Adaptive Unconscious by Timothy D. Wilson
 - Strongmen: From Mussolini to the Present. by Ruth Ben-Ghiat
 - Structural Model Error and the System Individuation Problem ("The first section of this provides a crash course on the basics of mathematical chaos theory aimed at philosophers")
-- Studyguide for Introduction To Operations Research by Hillier & Lieberman, ISBN 9780072462395 (Cram101 Textbook Outlines)	Studyguide for Introduction To Operations Research by Hillier & Lieberman, ISBN 9780072462395 (Cram101 Textbook Outlines)
+- Studyguide for Introduction To Operations Research by Hillier & Lieberman, ISBN 9780072462395 (Cram101 Textbook Outlines)
 - Studying with Miss Bishop: Memoirs from a Young Writer’s Life by Dana Gioia
-- Successful Lisp: How to Understand and Use Common Lisp	Successful Lisp: How to Understand and Use Common Lisp by David B. Lamkins (Paperback)
+- Successful Lisp: How to Understand and Use Common Lisp by David B. Lamkins
 - Surveillance or Security?: The Risks Posed by New Wiretapping Technologies (The MIT Press) by Susan Landau
 - Survival Psychology by J. Leach
 - Suspicious Minds: Why We Believe Conspiracy Theories, Rob Brotherton
 - Swearing Is Good For You by Emma Byrne
 - Symbolic Exchange and Death (Published in association with Theory, Culture & Society) by Jean Baudrillard
 - Synaptic Self: How Our Brains Become Who We Are, Joseph LeDoux
-- Syntactic Structures	Syntactic Structures by Noam Chomsky (Paperback)
+- Syntactic Structures	Syntactic Structures by Noam Chomsky
-- Systemantics: How Systems Work and Especially How They Fail	Systemantics: How Systems Work and Especially How They Fail by John Gall, R. O. Blechman (Hardcover) |
+- Systemantics: How Systems Work and Especially How They Fail	Systemantics: How Systems Work and Especially How They Fail by John Gall, R. O. Blechman  |
 - Systems Performance: Enterprise and the Cloud by Brendan Gregg
 - Systems Thinking: Managing Chaos and Complexity: A Platform for Designing Business Architecture, Jamshid Gharajedaghi
 - Take My Advice: Letters to the Next Generation from People Who Know a Thing or Two by James L. Harmon
 - Talking Nets An Oral History of Neural Networks (https://mitpress.mit.edu/books/talking-nets)
-- Tao of Network Security Monitoring, The: Beyond Intrusion Detection	Tao of Network Security Monitoring, The: Beyond Intrusion Detection by Richard Bejtlich (Paperback)
+- Tao of Network Security Monitoring, The: Beyond Intrusion Detection by Richard Bejtlich
-- Tao Te Ching, 25th-Anniversary Edition (English and Mandarin Chinese Edition)	Tao Te Ching, 25th-Anniversary Edition (English and Mandarin Chinese Edition) by Lao Tzu, Jane English (Paperback) |
+- Tao Te Ching, 25th-Anniversary Edition (English and Mandarin Chinese Edition) by Lao Tzu, Jane English
-- Teach Your Child How to Think	Teach Your Child How to Think by Edward De Bono (Paperback)
+- Teach Your Child How to Think	Teach Your Child How to Think by Edward De Bono
-- Technology and the Character of Contemporary Life: A Philosophical Inquiry	Technology and the Character of Contemporary Life: A Philosophical Inquiry by Albert Borgmann (Paperback)
+- Technology and the Character of Contemporary Life: A Philosophical Inquiry	Technology and the Character of Contemporary Life: A Philosophical Inquiry by Albert Borgmann
 - Technology and the Virtues: A Philosophical Guide to a Future Worth Wanting by Shannon Vallor
 - Technopoly: The Surrender of Culture to Technology by Neil Postman
 - Temp: How American Work, American Business, and the American Dream Became Temporary by Louis Hyman
 - Terror, Love and Brainwashing: Attachment in Cults and Totalitarian Systems, Alexandra Stein (ref podcast “embrace the void”, episode 184)
-- Tesla: Man Out of Time	Tesla: Man Out of Time by Margaret Cheney (Paperback)
+- Tesla: Man Out of Time by Margaret Cheney
 - Tete-a-Tete: The Tumultuous Lives and Loves of Simone de Beauvoir and Jean-Paul Sartre by Hazel Rowley
-- Tetralogue	Tetralogue by Timothy Williamson (Paperback)
+- Tetralogue by Timothy Williamson
 - The (Honest) Truth About Dishonesty: How We Lie to Everyone---Especially Ourselves by Dr. Dan Ariely
-- The 12 Bad Habits That Hold Good People Back: Overcoming the Behavior Patterns That Keep You From Getting Ahead	The 12 Bad Habits That Hold Good People Back: Overcoming the Behavior Patterns That Keep You From Getting Ahead by James Waldroop Ph.D., Timothy Butler Ph.D.
-(Paperback)
+- The 12 Bad Habits That Hold Good People Back: Overcoming the Behavior Patterns That Keep You From Getting Ahead by James Waldroop Ph.D., Timothy Butler Ph.D.
 - The Aeneid by Vergil
-- The Age of Constantine the Great	The Age of Constantine the Great by Jacob Burckhardt, Moses Hadas (Paperback)
+- The Age of Constantine the Great by Jacob Burckhardt, Moses Hadas
-- The Age of Spiritual Machines: When Computers Exceed Human Intelligence	The Age of Spiritual Machines: When Computers Exceed Human Intelligence by Ray Kurzweil (Paperback)
+- The Age of Spiritual Machines: When Computers Exceed Human Intelligence by Ray Kurzweil
 - The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power by Shoshana Zuboff
 - The Agony and the Ecstasy: A Biographical Novel of Michelangelo by Irving Stone
-- The Algorithm Design Manual	The Algorithm Design Manual by Steve S. Skiena (Hardcover) |
+- The Algorithm Design Manual by Steve S. Skiena
-- The Anatomy of Fascism	The Anatomy of Fascism by Robert O. Paxton (Kindle Edition)
+- The Anatomy of Fascism by Robert O. Paxton
-- The Ancient Book of Myth and War	The Ancient Book of Myth and War by Scott Morse, Lou Romano (Hardcover) |
+- The Ancient Book of Myth and War by Scott Morse, Lou Romano
 - The Annotated Turing: A Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine, Petzold
 - The Antidote: Happiness for People Who Can't Stand Positive Thinking: Oliver Burkeman: 9780865478015
 - The Argonauts (9781555977351): Maggie Nelson: Books (Referencia en semanario universidad https://semanariouniversidad.com/suplementos/la-ficcion-contemporanea-esta-sobrevalorada/)
 - The Art of Computer Programming, Volumes 1-4A Boxed Set by Donald Knuth
-- The Art of Deception: Controlling the Human Element of Security	The Art of Deception: Controlling the Human Element of Security by Kevin D. Mitnick, William L. Simon (Hardcover)
+- The Art of Deception: Controlling the Human Element of Security by Kevin D. Mitnick, William L. Simon
 - The Art of Doing Science and Engineering.
 Richard W. Hamming
 - The Art of Electronics. by Paul Horowitz and Winfield Hill
 - The Art of Language Invention: From Horse-Lords to Dark Elves, the Words Behind World-Building (PENGUIN US) by David J. Peterson
 - The Art of Living: The Stoics on the Nature and Function of Philosophy (BCPaperbacks) by John Sellars
-- The Art of Pixar: 25th Anniv.: The Complete Color Scripts and Select Art from 25 Years of Animation	The Art of Pixar: 25th Anniv.: The Complete Color Scripts and Select Art from 25 Years of Animation by Amid Amidi (Hardcover)
+- The Art of Pixar: 25th Anniv.: The Complete Color Scripts and Select Art from 25 Years of Animation by Amid Amidi
-- The Art of Resistance: My Four Years in the French Underground: A Memoir	The Art of Resistance: My Four Years in the French Underground: A Memoir by Justus Rosenberg (Hardcover)
+- The Art of Resistance: My Four Years in the French Underground: A Memoir by Justus Rosenberg
 - The Art of Software Security Assessment: Identifying and Preventing Software Vulnerabilities (Volume 1 of 2) by Mark Dowd
-- The Art of the Metaobject Protocol	The Art of the Metaobject Protocol by Gregor Kiczales, Jim des Rivieres (Paperback)
+- The Art of the Metaobject Protocol by Gregor Kiczales, Jim des Rivieres
-- The Art of Thinking: The Classic Guide to Increasing Brain Power	The Art of Thinking: The Classic Guide to Increasing Brain Power by Allen F. Harrison, Robert M. Bramson (Paperback)
+- The Art of Thinking: The Classic Guide to Increasing Brain Power by Allen F. Harrison, Robert M. Bramson
 - The Art of UNIX Programming (The Addison-Wesley Professional Computng Series) by Eric Raymond
-- The Artist in the Machine: The World of AI-Powered Creativity (The MIT Press)	The Artist in the Machine: The World of AI-Powered Creativity (The MIT Press) by Arthur I. Miller (Hardcover)
+- The Artist in the Machine: The World of AI-Powered Creativity (The MIT Press) by Arthur I. Miller
-- The Ascent of Man by Jacob Bronowski (Paperback)
+- The Ascent of Man by Jacob Bronowski
 - The Ascent of Money A Financial History of the World (https://www.penguin.co.uk/books/178/178638/the-ascent-of-money/9780141990262.html)
-- The Associated Press Stylebook	The Associated Press Stylebook by Norm Goldstein (Paperback)
+- The Associated Press Stylebook by Norm Goldstein
 - The Atlas of Middle-Earth (Revised Edition) by Karen Wynn Fonstad
 - The Attention Merchants: The Epic Scramble to Get Inside Our Heads, Tim Wu
 - The Balkans: Nationalism, War, and the Great Powers, 1804-2011 by Misha Glenny
-- The Basic Writings of Bertrand Russell	The Basic Writings of Bertrand Russell by Bertrand Russell (Paperback)
+- The Basic Writings of Bertrand Russell by Bertrand Russell
 - The Baudelaire Fractal by Lisa Robertson
-- The Best of Newspaper Design (No. 24)	The Best of Newspaper Design (No. 24) by Society for News Design (Paperback) |
+- The Best of Newspaper Design (No. 24)	The Best of Newspaper Design (No. 24) by Society for News Design  |
-- The Best Software Writing I: Selected and Introduced by Joel Spolsky	The Best Software Writing I: Selected and Introduced by Joel Spolsky by Avram Joel Spolsky (Paperback)
+- The Best Software Writing I: Selected and Introduced by Joel Spolsky by Avram Joel Spolsky
 - The Best Things in Life: A Guide to What Really Matters (Philosophy in Action) by Thomas Hurka
 - The Big Love: Life & Death With Bill Evans by Laurie Verchomin
 - The Big Switch: Rewiring the World, from Edison to Google.
 Nicholas Carr